jupyterlab/jupyterlab/docs/source/developer/extension_points.rst

 This example adds a new command, which, when triggered, calls the ``execute`` function.
 ``isEnabled`` indicates whether the command is enabled, and determines whether renderings of it are greyed out.
 ``isToggled`` indicates whether to render a check mark next to the command.
+``isToggleable`` indicates whether a command can be toggled for screenreaders.
 ``isVisible`` indicates whether to render the command at all.
 ``iconClass`` specifies a CSS class which can be used to display an icon next to renderings of the command.